 Step Challenge FAQs

-There are three Leader Boards for the Step Challenge.
+There are two Leader Boards for the Step Challenge.

 All leader boards show team averages

 , so that teams of 3 members can compete with teams of 4, 5 or 6 members.
 Any team on any leader board is open to Quality Assurance by our Coordinators, to ensure that activity logged is accurate and true.
 Any participant can be asked to detail how they achieved step counts logged.
 This detail may be published (but can be done anonymously if you don't wish for your name to be shown).